 If you love bread, you should strongly consider purchasing a bread machine.
 You can certainly make bread without one but it’s a labor-intensive process requiring more than ten minutes of vigorous kneading and lots of clean-up.
 Bread machines enable you to start a loaf in just three minutes.
 Then you just push a button and the next beep you hear means your loaf of piping hot bread is ready.

 If you’re on the fence about investing in a bread machine, consider that an inexpensive model will pay for itself in about thirty uses.
 That’s a conservative estimate given the amount of money you’ll save per loaf compared to buying bread from a market or bakery.

-If your household is just one or two people, buy a bread machine capable of making a one-pound loaf.
+If your household is just one or two people, buy a bread machine capable of making smaller loaves.
 Alternately, if you’re in a larger household, consider buying an upscale model.
 You’ll get superior results and your unit will still pay for itself in less than a year.

 Vegan Substitutes in Non-Vegan Baked Recipes

 Once upon a time, vegans had to make big adaptions to baking recipes in order to cut out the eggs and butter.
 The final result would often suffer, since there’s little room for drastic changes where most baking recipes are concerned.

 Today, however, the workarounds are much easier.
 Thanks to vegan milks, and products like Miyoko’s Vegan Butter and Earth Balance, you can remove dairy products from your baking recipes with impressive results.
 Natural food stores even sell vegan whipped cream, which is the perfect garnish for cupcakes and pies.